bingeboy/dotfiles/README.md

 Here are my dotfiles.
 Warning use @ your own risk.

+If you are having issues with your localhost read this: `http://osxdaily.com/2012/10/24/set-the-hostname-computer-name-and-bonjour-name-separately-in-os-x/`

 ### Install
 The following will generate specific symlinks predefined in the folder.